princyok/princyok.github.io/_posts/2020-04-27-understand-a-neural-network-from-scratch.markdown

 <br><br>
 An example of label encoding of nominal data would be if the target contained names of North American countries and we encode “Canada” as 1, “Mexico” as 2, and “United States” as 3.
 <br><br>
-This encoding implies that Mexico is thrice as weighted as Canada (because we encoded them as 3 and 1) in whatever property that the target is tracking (countryness?
+This encoding implies that Mexico is thrice as weighted as Canada (because we encoded the former as 3 and the later as 1) in whatever property that the target is tracking (countryness?
 North Americanness?
 Yeah, not making much sense).
 The target is keeping track of the identity of countries, which just makes an ordinal representation completely unreasonable.
  <br><br>
 One way to better encode nominal data is to use onehot encoding.
 The idea is to encode each datum as a onehot vector (a vector that contains only zeros except for one element that will be one).
 In the example of countries above, we would have “Canada” as the onehot vector $ \left[\begin{matrix}1\\0\\0\\\end{matrix}\right] $ and “Mexico” as $ \left[\begin{matrix}0\\1\\0\\\end{matrix}\right] $ and “United States” as $ \left[\begin{matrix}0\\0\\1\\\end{matrix}\right] $.
 All three vectors have same magnitude while still being different.
 This means our ground truth will no longer be a 1-by-$ m $, but a $ c $-by-$ m $ matrix, where $ c $ is the number of classes in the target.
 <br><br>
-For example, the ground truth will look something like this:
+For example, the ground truth could look something like this:
 $$
 \mathbf{Y}=\left[\begin{matrix}``Canada"&``Mexico"&``United\ States"&``Mexico"&``Canada"\\\end{matrix}\right]=\left[\begin{matrix}\begin{matrix}1&0&0\\\end{matrix}&0&1\\\begin{matrix}0&1&0\\\end{matrix}&1&0\\\begin{matrix}0&0&1\\\end{matrix}&0&0\\\end{matrix}\right]
 $$

 But with binary classification, the ground truth will always be a 1-by-$ m $ vector, $ \vec{y} $.

 </p>
 </details>
 </td>
 </table>

+In the analysis covered in this writeup, we will restrict our network to just binary classification or regression.
+The reason is to preclude the need for a softmax output layer (an output layer that’s using the softmax activation function), which is the preferred kind of output layer for dealing with multiclass classification problems.
+The reason we are excluding the softmax output layer is because it will add another layer of complexity to the backprop calculations, and that’s best kept for a separate article as multiclass classification is a topic in its own right.

+However, given the premise we decided to work with, we should denote the activation of the last layer as $$\vec{a}^{(L)}$$ because we know it can only be a 1-by-$$m$$ vector or a scalar (actually a 1-by-1 vector) if a batch of only 1 datapoint, but we will eschew all that and continue to denote it as $$\mathbf{A}^{(L)}$$.
+This is purely for the sake of aesthetics and uniformity with the notations for the hidden layers, because the hidden layers are rightly denoted as $$\mathbf{A}^{(l)}$$ as they are matrices.